rhiot/gitbook/gateway/camel_components/camel_gpsd_component.md

 | `restartGpsd`         | true                                                                          | Indicates if the endpoint should try (re)start the local GPSD daemon on start.  |
 | `gpsd4javaEndpoint`         | `new GPSdEndpoint(host, port, new ResultParser())`                        | Registry reference to the `de.taimos.gpsd4java.backend.GPSdEndpoint` instance to be used by the endpoint.  |

+## Starting the GPSD process

+By default, the GPSD component attempts to start the GPSD process every 5 seconds, it does this indefinitely until successfully started and configured.

+You can configure limits on the component, eg a maximum of 3 attempts, once per minute:

+    GpsdComponent gpsd = new GpsdComponent();
+    gpsd.setGpsdMaxRestartAttempts(3);
+    gpsd.setGpsdRestartInterval(60000);
+    camelContext.addComponent("gpsd", gpsd);

 ## Process manager